Why OKRs fail; Top 5 OKR fails you need to know and how to avoid them.

 Be cognisant of where you are as an organisation and be honest about whether OKRs are actually compatible with where you are.

-OKRs fail disastrously (usually taking on complete irrelevance, or causing inconsistent disruptions and inconsistencies between business units) where they are implemented in organisations of this type without the reality of the scope of the transformation being understood and planned for.
+Another reason why OKRs fail disastrously (usually taking on complete irrelevance, or causing inconsistent disruptions and inconsistencies between business units) is where they are implemented in organisations of this type without the reality of the scope of the transformation being understood and planned for.

 Assuming the large transformation needed is the right thing for your organisation, then the following pointers may help in your approach.